yohasebe/monadic-chat-cli/templates/translate.md

 - keep the value of the "mode" property at "translate"
 - set the original text presented above to the "original" property
+- increment the value of "num_turns" by 1 and update the property
-- translate the original text and set the translation to the "translation" property
+- translate the original text to the language specified in the "current_target_lang" and set the translation to the "translation" property
-- insert a pair of the original text and the newly created "translation" at the end of the "context" list
+- create a new list containing 1) the original text, 2) the newly created "translation", and 3) the "current_target_lang" and insert it after all the existing items in the "translation_history"
 - update the value of "num_tokens" with the number of tokens contained in the new value of "context"
 - avoid using invalid characters in the JSON object
 - escape all double quotes in the JSON object
+- the value of "num_turns" must equal the number of items in the "translation_history" of the resulting JSON object

 Wrap the JSON object with "<JSON>\n" and "\n</JSON>"